flenotre/flenotre.github.io/_posts/2015-10-08-teaching-testing-cambodia.markdown

   <p>This the question I asked myself.
 After three years spent in such a great company as The Net-A-Porter Group
 collaborating, sharing knowledge, practising on workshops with all the other testers, I decided to try a different approach to my job: what if I was now sharing but with people who did not know software testing at all?
-This is my teaching experience described: this article is a bit long - I added relevant and nice pictures for your reading journey -, so please grab a cup of coffee, have a seat and join me in my story, which I hope will be inspiring.
+This is my teaching experience described: this article is a bit long - I added relevant and nice pictures for your reading journey -, so please grab a cup of coffee, have a seat and join me in my story, which I hope will be inspiring.<br><br><br>
 </p>
 </div>